 In general, the EU & European Economic Area (EEA) allow for the free movement of money, goods, services and persons.
 This means that its inhabitants are allowed to live and work in any other member state.

-In order to work in the Netherlands you need a Citizen Service Number (Burger Servicenummer or, in short, BSN) after January 1st, 2007.
+In order to work in the Netherlands you need a Burger Servicenummer or, in short, BSN.
 This number means you are registered in the tax and social security system.
-You can apply for a Citizen Service Number at the local office of the Tax and Customs Administration.
+You can apply for a Burger Service Number at the local office of the Tax and Customs Administration.

 Residence Permit and Identification